Recovering from a Knee Injury: The Healing Power of Music Frequencies

 5. Mindfulness and Emotional Healing

-Create a healing playlist – Search for “432 Hz healing music” or “Solfeggio frequencies” on YouTube or Spotify.
+Create a healing playlist: Search for “432 Hz healing music” or “Solfeggio frequencies” on platforms like YouTube or Spotify.

 “528 Hz for pain relief”